xiaolim/statxt/statxt-final/README.txt

 To compile the compiler:
 type
+$ make clean
 $ make

 To execute the compiler:
-To run all our test scripts simply type:
+To run all our test script on files test-*.stxt and fail-*.stxt in tests/ that do NOT require stdlib functions simply type:
 $ ./testall.sh

+To run all our test script on files test-*.stxt and fail-*.stxt in stdlibstests/ that do require stdlib functions simply type:
+$ ./stdlibtestall.sh

-To run a specific program.stxt type:
+To run a specific program.stxt (this will copy in the stdlib functions) contained in stdlib.stxt) type:
 $ ./statxt.sh program.stxt

+Manual compilation and execution of program.stxt can be achieve via the following steps that do NOT include copying in stdlib functions:
+$ ./statxt.native mystatxtcode.stxt > mystatxtcode.ll
+$ llc mystatxtcode.ll > mystatxtcode.s
+$ cc -o mystatxtcode.exe mystatxtcode.s cfunctions.o
+$ ./mystatxtcode.exe

 This folder contains a lot of code which consists of three groups:
-1. The compiler code (toplevel)
+1. The compiler code and stdlib.stxt (toplevel)
 2. The compiler feature tests (QA for our features; /tests)
 3. The demo code (/examples)

 Section 1:
-All files necessary for compilation are included in the root of the Statxt folder.
-Statxt can be compiled by simply running "make":
-useage:
-	make

-Compilation of mystatxtcode.stxt can be achieve via the following steps or through the process descriped in Section 2 or 3 below with the provided shell scripts:
-usage:
-	./statxt.native mystatxtcode.stxt > mystatxtcode.ll
-	llc mystatxtcode.ll > mystatxtcode.s
-	cc -o mystatxtcode.exe mystatxtcode.s cfunctions.o
-	./mystatxtcode.exe

 Files included:
 scanner.mll
 parser.mly